jallanxjallan/onemanairforce/adaptation/output/draft_synopsis.md

 for his company, POAS, if RI-002 becomes too dangerous.
 Bob thanks him, but insists that he will find a way to fix his beloved Dakota.

-**Returning to 28 September 1988  at National Library **After hours of research, Cameron asks Julia where he can get a cup of coffee.
+**On 28 September 1988  at National Library **After hours of research, Cameron asks Julia where he can get a cup of coffee.
 Julia invites him to join her at the library canteen.
 Julia tells Cameron of her dream of securing a scholarship to pursue post-graduate studies in America.
 Cameron attempts, in turn, to tell of his dreams of becoming an international investigative journalist.
 But Julia stops him, saying, with a mischievious smile, that if she wants to know anything about him she will simply ask her father, who is a senior officer in military